Gunther-Schulz/rclone-bisync-manager/README.md

 To start the system tray application:

 ```
-rclone-bisync-manager-tray
+rclone-bisync-manager-tray [options]
 ```

+Options:

+- `--icon-style <1|2>`: Choose between two different icon styles (default: 1)
+- `--icon-thickness <value>`: Set the thickness of the icon lines (default: 40)

 This provides a convenient way to monitor sync status and control the daemon.
+The system tray icon changes color and shape to indicate the current status of the sync jobs.

 ## Desktop Integration